Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Related Work

 \subsection{Anomaly Detection Based on Prototype Learning}

 One-class classification methods \cite{DOC18} are a fundamental category of traditional anomaly detection techniques.
 These methods are trained solely on normal data and identify anomalies by detecting deviations from a central prototype.
 Examples include One-Class SVM (OC-SVM) \cite{One-classSVM}, Support Vector Data Description (SVDD) \cite{SVDD}, Deep SVDD \cite{DeepSVDD18}, and DeepSAD \cite{DeepSAD20}, all of which assume that normal samples cluster around a single prototype in feature space, with anomalies located at the periphery.
-However, some studies have shown that normal data frequently consists of multiple categories or subgroups \cite{DPAD24}, rendering a single prototype insufficient.
+However, some studies have shown that normal data frequently consists of multiple categories or subgroups \cite{DPAD24}, rendering a single prototype insufficient \cite{PRNAD2023}.
 To address these limitations, multi-prototype learning approaches have been developed to better represent the diversity within normal data, thereby enhancing anomaly detection capabilities.
-This concept has been applied across various domains, such as video anomaly detection \cite{park2020}, image anomaly detection \cite{ProtoAD2024}, and time series analysis \cite{PETAD2023}.
+This concept has been applied across various domains, such as video anomaly detection \cite{park2020}, image anomaly detection \cite{ProtoAD2024}, and time series analysis \cite{PETAD2023,time-series-anomaly23,time-series-anomaly22}.
 These advancements highlight the potential of multi-prototype learning, particularly in the context of tabular data for weakly supervised anomaly detection.
+By capturing the diversity inherent in normal data through multiple prototypes, our proposed method aims to more effectively detect anomalies that would otherwise be missed by single-prototype models.